a3-audio/a3-doc/source/assembly/assembly.md

 - Buy parts: [Parts](https://doc.orbitalwaves.net/assembly/parts.html)

 ## Hardware
 A working prototype exists.
-We applied intensive stress tests by using 12V car-hifi with 15 inch centered Downfire subwoofer and 5 JBL Control One satellites on stands.
+We applied intensive stress tests by using 12V car hifi with 15 inch centered Downfire subwoofer and 5 JBL Control One satellites on stands.
 We put everything on a hand-wagon and played at 40°C on a summerday in a fieldtest.
 It works pretty well and meanwhile was a rocksolid and stable experience.

 ## Pictures of prototype
 ### A³ Mix